XPEHO/YAKI/yaki_backend/README.md

 - declaration_team_mate_id: The ID of the teammate making the declaration.

-- declaration_status: The status of the declaration (Remote, On site, Vacation, Other).
+- declaration_status: The status of the declaration (Remote, On site, Absence).

 #### Response: